BlockchainCommons/lethekit/doc/installation.md

     # FIXME - implement this!
     $LK_ROOT/scripts/install-lethekit --uninstall $LK_ROOT $ARDUINO_ROOT

-It's safe to move your Arduino sketchCbook at any time, Lethe Kit should remain installed.
+It's safe to move your Arduino sketchbook at any time, Lethe Kit should remain installed.

 If you upgrade Lethe Kit in the future use the `--upgrade` option to